Laws, Norms, and Democratic Backsliding

 - Norway: The country is home to a wide range of independent media outlets.
 Norway’s constitution even says the government has a responsibility to “facilitate an open and enlightened debate,” and in 2016 the Norwegian government established a Commission on Media Diversity that has expanded the media landscape through measures like subsidizing ethnic and minority-language media.

-Vibrant civil society.
 Strong democracies embrace political participation and are home to organizations such as nonprofits and unions, which allow citizens to organize in order to achieve their political and social goals.
-These organizations are collectively known as civil society.
+Those organizations are collectively known as civil society.
 Like the media, civil society can expose abuses of power and violations of democratic norms.
 Rarely do laws say countries need to have civil society organizations, but such institutions serve as vital pillars of healthy democracies.

 - Turkey: Under the presidency of Recep Tayyip Erdogan, Turkey has rapidly descended into authoritarianism.
 One of the biggest victims is civil society.
 Erdogan has shut down over 1,500 nonprofits and nongovernmental organizations that deal with refugees and domestic violence while arresting union organizers, teachers, and activists on charges of disloyalty to the government.
 Turkey has also imprisoned more journalists than any other country in the world over the past decade.